Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Simulations

 \section{Simulations}

-In this section, the performance of the proposed methods is demonstrated for the tasks of detection and identification of unobservable FDI attacks and for the task of PSSE in the presence of these attacks.
+In this section, the performance of the proposed methods is demonstrated for the tasks of detection and identification of unobservable FDI attacks.
 The simulations are conducted on the IEEE-30 bus test case, where the topology matrix and measurement data are extracted using the Matpower toolbox for Matlab \cite{matpower}.
-The simulation set-up is described in Subsection \ref{sec; sim set up}, while the proposed method's performance is demonstrated in Subsection \ref{sec; sim small scale}.
+The simulation set-up is described in Subsection \ref{sec; sim set up}, while the proposed methods' performance is demonstrated in Subsection \ref{sec; sim small scale}.